 Concise Mission Statement

-St. John Fisher College is a collaborative community dedicated to teaching, learning, and scholarship in a student-centered educational environment.
+St. John Fisher College is a collaborative community dedicated to teaching, learning, and research in a student-centered educational environment.
 The College is guided by its liberal arts tradition and its Catholic heritage, as expressed in the motto of its founders, the Basilian Fathers: “teach me goodness, discipline, and knowledge.”
 Fisher engages individuals in lives of intellectual inquiry, professional integrity, and civic responsibility, where diversity and service to others are valued and practiced.

 Adopted by the Board of Trustees, June 2012